 02 of 05

-Probably one of the easiest to install is the Parking Target.
-This product comes with double-sided tape, but we all know that's not usually a long term solution for many things, so if you have unsealed concrete, or really want to make sure your target doesn't move, construction adhesive will do the trick.
+Probably one of the easiest to install is the parking target.
+This product comes with double-sided tape, but we all know that's not usually a long term solution for many things, so if you have unsealed concrete, or want to make sure your target doesn't move, construction adhesive will do the trick.
 Pull your car into its safe spot, mark the spot on the floor where your front tire hits, back out, and adhere it to its new home.
 Pretty low-tech and simple, but works great.

 03 of 05